Spreading Models in Banach Space Theory: The Brunel-Sucheston spreading models

-A sequence $(e_n)_{n}$ is a spreading model of the space $X$ if there exists a sequence $(x_n)_{n}$ in $X$ which is asymptotically isometric to $(e_n)_{n}$.
+It is easy to see that any sequence $(e_n)_{n}$ as above is a spreading one.
+A sequence $(e_n)_{n}$ is a spreading model of the space $X$ if there exists a sequence $(x_n)_{n}$ in $X$ which is Schreier almost isometric to $(e_n)_{n}$.
 In this case we say that $(x_n)_{n}$ generates $(e_n)_{n}$ as a spreading model.
-By applying Ramsey theorem (c.f. \cite{R}), Brunel and Sucheston proved that every bounded sequence $(x_n)_{n}$ in a Banach space $X$ has a subsequence $(x_{k_n})_{n}$ generating some $(e_n)_{n}$ as a spreading model.
+By applying Ramsey theorem (c.f. \cite{R}), Brunel and Sucheston proved that every bounded sequence $(x_n)_{n}$ in a Banach space $X$ has a subsequence $(x_{k_n})_{n}$ generating a spreading model.

-The $1$-subsymmetric sequences posses regular structure.
+The spreading sequences possess regular structure.
 For instance if $(e_n)_{n}$ is weakly null, then it is $1$-unconditional.
 Furthermore if $(e_n)_{n}$ is unconditional then either it is equivalent to the standard basis of $\ell^1$ or it is norm Ces\`aro summable to zero.
-The importance of the spreading models arise from the fact that they connect the structure of an arbitrary Banach space $X$ to the corresponding one of spaces with $1$-subsymmetric bases.
-For example every Banach space admits unconditional sequences $(e_n)_{n}$ as a spreading model and moreover every seminormalized weakly null sequence $(x_n)_{n}$ in a Banach space $X$ contains a subsequence which either is norm Ces\`aro summable to zero or generates $\ell^1$ as a spreading model.
-We should also add that recent discoveries (c.f. \cite{G3}, \cite{GM}) have shown that similar regular structure is not expected inside a generic Banach space.
+The importance of the spreading models arise from the fact that they connect in an asymptotic manner the structure of an arbitrary Banach space $X$ to the corresponding one of spaces generated by spreading sequences.
+For example every Banach space admits unconditional sequences as a spreading model and moreover every seminormalized weakly null sequence in a Banach space $X$ contains a subsequence which either generates $\ell^1$ as a spreading model or it is norm Ces\`aro summable to zero.
+We should also add that recent discoveries (c.f. \cite{G1}, \cite{GM}) have shown that similar regular structure is not expected inside a generic Banach space.